 There are various chemical processes to produce chemically modified starch.
 Below are some popular types of chemical processes used in the food & non-food industry.

-Under alkaline circumstances, the reaction of starch with sodium hypochlorite (NaOCl) produces Oxidized Starch.
-This starch is used at the size press as a surface sizing on a wide range of uncoated free sheets to reinforce the paper surface.
+Under alkaline circumstances, the reaction of tapioca starch with sodium hypochlorite (NaOCl) produces Oxidized Starch.
+This modified tapioca starch is used at the size press as a surface sizing on a wide range of uncoated free sheets to reinforce the paper surface.